-Key focus should be on delivering 20% capacity growth in social prescribing activity to support a growth in community resil ience Baseline Current baseline of 206 per month - 20% growth by March 2024 = 250 per month or 2835 episodes in 23/24 Quarter 1: Milestones 660 episodes in quarter Actions - GP clusters agree scale and scope for Elemental CRM - Co-ordinate GP cluster comms, starting in Pembrokeshire -New SP to be using system Quarter 2: Milestones 705 episodes in quarter Actions - GP cluster implement Elemental CRM in practices - ID GP liaisons per Practice F2F set up per prace Training and comm Quarter 3: Milestones 720 episodes in quarter Actions Community referrers and partner agencies are aware and linked (as per requirement) to Elemental CRM Scope referral reasons refer in to and out Quarter4: Milestones 750 episodes in quarter Actions Reflect on highlighted need and gaps within communities to deliver social model for healt h & wellbeing.
-Risks Failure of Elemental CRM implementation - no through system reporting for Health Board SP investment, includi Outcomes An additional 20% social prescribing contacts by end of year - consistent growth in activ To deliver the shift of focus and resource from reactive treatment and care to preventati To reduce inequalities in health outcomes through a focus on place-based service model principles and standards.
-To wrap our services around our population to deliver seamless integrated care so that principles and standards. ve and proactive care t s adaptive to population clinically required leople only need to go Alignment with workforce plans Workforce employed by partner agencies / partnership agreements / SLAs in place Alignment with Financial plans RIF mainstreaming to be considered - potential threat to future delivery Digital / Technology Opportunities Elemental CRM and Health Pathways interface - enabling better use of SP and community non/health services ing Elemental CRM - Ensure all new SP can access and are fully trained on ractice nms completed for GP and AHP per practice asons from data and ensure they are reflected in the partner bodies who ut of the SP service ding PC link.
-Local teams not reporting.
+Key focus should be on delivering 20% capacity growth in social prescribing activity to support a growth in community resi llience Baseline Current baseline of 206 per month - 20% growth by March 2024 = 250 per month or 2835 episodes in 23/24 Quarter 1: Milestones 660 episodes in quarter Actions -GP clusters agree scale and scope for Elemental CRM - Co-ordinate GP cluster comms, starting in Pembrokeshire New SP to be using Elemental CRM - Ensure all new SP can access and are fully trained on system Quarter 2: Milestones 705 episodes in quarter Actions -GP cluster implement Elemental CRM in practices - F2F set up per practice -ID GP liaisons per Practice -Training and comms completed for GP and AHP per practice Quarter 3: Milestones 720 episodes in quarter Actions Community referrers and partner agencies are aware and linked (as per requirement) to Elemental CRM Scope referral reasons from data and ensure they are reflected in the partner bodies who refer in to and out of the SP service Quarter4: Milestones 750 episodes in quarter Actions Reflect on highlighted need and gaps within communities to deliver social model for heal th & wellbeing.
+Risks Failure of Elemental CRM implementation - no through system reporting for Health Board Outcomes An additional 20% social prescribing contacts by end of year - consistent growth in active to the contact of the contact • To deliver the shift of focus and resource from reactive treatment and care to preventative and proactive care through "growing the green (& blue)".
+To reduce inequalities in health outcomes through a focus on place-based service models adaptive to population need and the configuration of local assets but based on regional principles and standards. • To wrap our services around our population to deliver seamless integrated care so that people only need to go to hospital when absolutely necessary and for as short a time as clinically required Alignment with workforce plans Workforce employed by partner agencies / partnership agreements / SLAs in place Alignment with Financial plans RIF mainstreaming to be considered - potential threat to future delivery Digital / Technology Opportunities Elemental CRM and Health Pathways interface - enabling better use of SP and community non/health services